alkhateebali/Microservices.Net/README.md

 ## API Documentation
 Swagger is integrated to provide interactive API documentation.
 Once the project is running, navigate to /swagger to explore and test the API endpoints.

-## Template Status
-This project is currently being structured as a reusable template.
-Progress is ongoing, and updates will be made regularly to enhance its functionality and usability.

 ## Contribution
 Feel free to submit issues or pull requests.
 We welcome contributions to improve this project.